 Prefecture Viotia (Boeotia or Beotia).
 Prefecture Viotia is located between the Gulf of Euboea and the Corinthian gulf, west of prefecture Attica.
-It is a mountainous area with lots of traditional villages, many green forests and beautiful beaches.
+It is a mountainous area with lots of traditional villages, many green forests and outstanding beaches.

 On top of one of the hills, Profitis Ilias, is a well-preserved 14th century castle.
-In ancient times was it known as Levadia Mideia and was the site of the famous oracle of Zeus Trofonios.
+In ancient times was it known as Levadia Mideia and was the site of the famous oracle of Zeus, Trofonios.